-Investment interest expense - interest on debt used to buy assets held for investment, such as margin debt used to buy securities - generally is deductible for both regular tax and AMT purposes.
+He told her that investment interest expense - interest on debt used to buy assets held for investment, such as margin debt used to buy securities - generally is deductible for both regular tax and alternative minimum tax (AMT) purposes.
 But special rules apply.

-Your investment interest expense deduction is limited to your net investment income, which, for the purposes of this deduction, generally includes taxable interest, nonqualified dividends and net short-term capital gains (but not long-term capital gains), reduced by other investment expenses.
-Any disallowed interest expense is carried forward, and you can deduct it in a later year against net investment income.
+First, Frida's investment interest expense deduction would be limited to her net investment income, which, for the purposes of this deduction, generally includes taxable interest, nonqualified dividends and net short-term capital gains (but not long-term capital gains), reduced by other investment expenses.
+Any disallowed interest expense is carried forward, and Frida can deduct it in a later year against net investment income.

-You may elect to treat all or a portion of net long-term capital gains or qualified dividends as investment income in order to deduct more of your investment interest expense.
-But if you do, that portion of the long-term capital gain or dividend will be taxed at ordinary-income rates.
+If her interest expense exceeds her net investment income, Frida may elect to treat all or a portion of her net long-term capital gains or qualified dividends as investment income in order to deduct more of her investment interest expense.
+But if she does, that portion of the long-term capital gain or dividend will be taxed at ordinary-income rates.

-Payments a short seller makes to the stock lender in lieu of dividends may be deductible as investment interest expense.
+Frida's advisor also explained that payments a short seller makes to the stock lender in lieu of dividends may be deductible as investment interest expense.
 But interest on debt used to buy securities that pay tax-exempt income, such as municipal bonds, isn't deductible.

-Also keep in mind that passive interest expense - interest on debt incurred to fund a passive activity - becomes part of your overall passive activity income or loss, subject to limitations.
+Finally, he told Frida to keep in mind that passive interest expense - interest on debt incurred to fund a passive activity - becomes part of her overall passive activity income or loss, subject to limitations.